Local Pub Guide

 (01784) 456214

 Local CAMRA Pub of the Year, home and taproom of Thames Side Brewery.
-Up to 12 real ales from regular and occasional range and occasional guest, real ciders from Thirsty Farmer, as well as craft keg and full range of other drinks.
+Up to 12 real ales from the brewery's regular and occasional range are served plus occasional guests, real ciders from Thirsty Farmer, as well as craft keg and a full range of other drinks.
 Tables and chairs, as well as comfy sofas in one corner.
-Regular live music including open mic, also quiz and curry nights.
-Food includes burgers and wraps, and Thursday is curry night.
-Closed Mondays and Tuesdays.
+Regular live music including open mic, as well as quiz, and curry night on Thursday.
+Food includes burgers and wraps.
+Closed Monday and Tuesday.

 - Three Tuns